-\ The instructor reserves the right to revise or change anything in this syllabus.
+The instructor reserves the right to revise or change anything in this syllabus.
 Work created in/for this course can be re-used and shared by the instructor with other students/classes.
+Guest speakers will join us subject to availability.